Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 No-sew mask methods

-If sewing ain’t your thing or you don’t have access to a sewing machine or kit, look to other ways for crafting a homemade mask.
-For instance, you can make a simple mask using a bandana and some rubber bands or get creative with an old T-shirt.
+If you are unable to sew, or do not have access to a sewing machine or sewing kit, there are other ways to make a homemade mask.
+For instance, you can craft a simple mask using a bandana and some rubber bands, or make one out of an old T-shirt.

 More guides on Finder